 Women, peace and security

-In 2000, the UN Security Council adopted the landmark Resolution 1325 on Women, Peace and Security which became the cornerstone of the Women Peace and Security Agenda (further as “WPS Agenda”).
-Resolution 1325 (2000) calls on all States to secure the participation and involvement of women in their security policies and in peace-building, including increasing women's participation in peace and security processes, and to incorporate the gender perspective into all post-conflict reconstruction and international development efforts.
-The resolution further calls on all security actors to protect women and girls from violations of human rights, to give them access to justice and work actively to eliminate all forms of gender discrimination.
+In 2000, the UN Security Council adopted the landmark Resolution 1325 on Women, Peace and Security which became the cornerstone of the Women Peace and Security (WPS) Agenda.
+It calls on all States to secure the participation and involvement of women in peace and security processes, and to incorporate the gender perspective into all post-conflict reconstruction and international development efforts.
+The resolution further calls on all security actors to protect women and girls from violations of human rights and work actively to eliminate all forms of gender discrimination.
 During the twenty years of its existence, the WPS Agenda has become a universal agenda which is further elaborated in a number of subsequent resolutions.

 Action Plan of the Czech Republic for the implementation of United Nations (DOCX, 28 KB)